-We note that the measure of calibration is operationalised in differing ways based on the experimental procedures used.
-For instance, 24 studies (30%) allowed participants to input multiple diagnostic differentials rather than a single diagnosis.
-Confidence is then either measured for each differential or in the set of differentials as a whole.
-Accuracy is easier to operationalise as a single diagnosis (whether it is correct or not), but it is less naturalistic to how clinicians may consider competing diagnoses in their everyday practice.
-Hence, measures of how calibrated confidence judgements are to true diagnostic accuracy are heavily contingent on how diagnoses are recorded, which may have a bearing on how reliable findings on overconfidence or underconfidence are.

-Experience and Knowledge

 Both calibration and case complexity seems to heavily interact with experience such that more experienced clinicians are better able to pick up on when a case is more complex/difficult and adjust their confidence accordingly25,40.
 We note that calibration interacts with experience such that underconfidence tended to be exhibited by less experienced clinicians (or students), whilst overconfidence was observed more for experienced clinicians.
 However, a difference in calibration across experience was not always observed in the results41-42.
 Looking at the link between calibration and experience alone may be too simplistic.
 There are other aspects of experience that influence diagnoses.
 Experienced clinicians were found to be less likely to ‘distort’ neutral information to be confirmatory of existing beliefs43.
-One study found that whilst experienced clinicians were not more accurate in their diagnoses, they were more willing to switch and request more information44 (see below section on Downstream Effects of Confidence).
+One study found that whilst experienced clinicians were not more accurate in their diagnoses, they were more willing to switch and request more information44 (see below section on Uses of Confidence).

+A subset of past work has also manipulated the manner in which information presented to clinicians during the diagnostic process affected confidence.
+Higher confidence was found when clinicians were presented with redundant patient information60 and when given all available patient information rather than having to gather information themselves61.
+Clinicians were also found to be more confident when presented with an Electronic Health Record of the patient alongside other information62 and when presented patient history first rather than out of order63, indicating a positive effect of a complete patient history available early on in a case on confidence.
+An erroneous patient history has also been found to cue both novice and experienced clinicians to incorrect diagnoses whilst confidence remained relatively high, resulting in overall overconfidence64.

-A minor theme of past work has been a distinction between experience and knowledge however.
-In medical students, the calibration of confidence judgements were found to improve with years of education but not with medical knowledge as gauged using a standardised assessment45.
-The aforementioned information ‘distortion’ was found to affect novice clinicians more43 and lower knowledge was found to be related susceptibility to distracting features of a patient that were irrelevant46.
+A minor theme of past work has been a distinction between experience (operationalised as years of experience or role seniority) and knowledge (measured using standardised tests of medical knowledge).
+In medical students, the calibration of confidence judgements were found to improve with years of education but not with medical45.
+The aforementioned information ‘distortion’ was found to affect novice clinicians more43 and lower knowledge was found to be related to higher susceptibility to irrelevant, distracting features of a patient46.
 However, the latter study found that medical knowledge was not directly associated with confidence.

-[INSERT BOX 3]

-Uses of Confidence

-With more naturalistic studies, it is possible to isolate ways in which confidence and certainty are utilised within the wider diagnostic process, especially as care of a patient extends outside of an individual to cover a wider medical environment.
-Past work has attempted to establish a link between confidence and further seeking of patient information and tests with mixed results.
-Doctor with lower confidence were found to be linked to more test orders29 whilst more metacognitively aware pathologists (i.e. who tended to report confidence judgements that were closer to their true accuracy) were found to be more likely to request further tests when they were unsure42.
-Confidence has also been linked to prescribing medication, though overtreatment of unnecessary medications was found to linked to both underconfidence47 and overconfidence21.
-Higher confidence has also been linked to referral rates to other specialists in other departments48 and to a lower willingness to admit mistakes18.
-Lower confidence has also been found to result in less specific diagnoses for patients in situ49.
+BOX 3: Papers on Imaging and Confidence

+There were also a subset of papers that find an increase in confidence when providing clinicians with specialised imaging for a patient when making diagnoses, be they MRI scans31-32, CT scans33, evacuation proctography34 or photos of wounds35.
+Meanwhile, another subset of papers use various forms of computer-aided decision support systems with the goal of improving confidence, with mixed results36-39.
+These results are perhaps not surprising, but do warrant addressing as per our inclusion criteria.

 Interventions at the Point of Generating Differentials